Online Master of Legal Studies

-The M.L.S. program is a customizable degree with five possible emphases (each emphasis is four courses in a particular subject):
+The M.L.S. program is a customizable degree with eight possible focus areas (each focus area is four courses in a particular subject):

 The program explores the relationship between law and a wide variety of topics that are important to fields such as business, criminal justice, engineering, sports, sustainability, education, banking, intellectual property, entrepreneurship, human resources and many others.
 International students will find the M.L.S. program to be a valuable resource for gaining a general understanding of U.S. law and how decisions are made within the U.S. legal structure.